- Python 99.4%

 See CONTRIBUTING.md.
 Recommended workflow is to use the VSCode Dev Container (.devcontainer.json ships Python 3.13 + HA latest + test deps).
 Useful scripts:

-scripts/setup– install runtime + test depsscripts/test– runpytest tests/scripts/check– ruff lint + format check + pytestscripts/develop– boot a debug Home Assistant on port 8123 with this integration loaded (setBTCLOCK_DEBUGPY=1to attach on port 5678)
+scripts/setup– install runtime + test depsscripts/test– runpytest tests/scripts/check– ruff lint + format check + pytestscripts/develop– boot a debug Home Assistant on port 8123 with this integration loaded (setBTCLOCK_DEBUGPY=1to attach on port 5678)scripts/screenshot– regenerate the PNGs underdocs/screenshots/(boots a one-shot HA against a stub BTClock seeded from the v4 fixture; auto-installs Playwright + Chromium on first run)

 Contributing